Crohn Disease (cont.)

 Blood tests may be ordered to test for Crohn's disease.
 The purpose of these is to detect inflammation or nutritional deficiencies.

-levels may be an indication of problems in absorbing nutrients from foods in
+- Electrolytes: Low levels may be an indication of problems in absorbing nutrients from foods in the intestine.

 - Protein (albumin): Again, a low level may indicate absorption problems in the digestive tract.